Edit in GitHubLog an issue

 Create a project in Adobe Developer Console

-UI Extensions, as any App Builder application, are represented as projects in Adobe Developer Console.
+UI Extensions, as with any App Builder application, are represented as projects in Adobe Developer Console.

 1. Sign in to Adobe Developer Console with your Adobe ID.